 my people, Resist them”, speaks about the crimes of the occupation and

 about Palestinian martyrs.
-The Israeli police and prosecution deny the right of
+The Israeli police, prosecution and court deny the right of

 Palestinians even to speak about their suffering and victims and say that while

 Tatour speaks about martyrs it could only mean encouraging terrorism.